 - Choose the port assignment for the application.
 This is an internal port, that is usually accessible from inside the network only.
 Usually a reverse proxy service is placed on top of this to handle URL and SSL processing, pointing all requests to the site and this port.
 See here for more.

-- Supply the initial memory and CPU values of your Kubernetes environment.
+- Supply the initial memory and CPU core values of your Kubernetes environment.
 These are used to size the memory and CPU footprints of the service pods.
 The tool will not accept less than 12 CPUs and 16GB of memory.
+Click here to see the minimum recommended sizing guidelines.

 - Set for each service the number of pods you which to deploy initially.
 The cluster assumes a minimum of 1 for each service, with the Router having a minimum of 2.